Google’s cellular-first indexing now powers over half of Google’s seek results

 You can also research more from this Google help file and extra articles on this web page.

-More recommendation.
-Google will usually notify you whilst your website has moved to mobile-first indexing within Google Search Console.
-So ensure to test your messages inside the Google Search Console.
+More recommendation: Google will usually notify you when your website has moved to mobile-first indexing within Google Search Console.
+So, ensure to test your messages inside the Google Search Console.
 Google may even label your website as last crawled by using the Googlebot smartphone user-agent within the URL inspection device like any other signal that your website has moved over.
-Google says you need to be aware of your structured information and alt-text for snapshots on cellular pages with this change.
+With this change, Google says you need to be aware of your structured information and alt-text for snapshots on cellular pages.

-Why does it rely on?
-Your rankings may be impacted if your laptop pages are specific out of your cell pages in terms of content material and based facts.
-Google has usually moved sites that have parity between cellular and laptop pages first to mobile-first indexing.
-But with over half of-of the quest outcomes now listed through cellular-first indexing, it’s miles just a count of time until your internet pages are moved over as properly.
+Why does it rely on it?
+Your rankings may be impacted if your laptop pages are specific from your cell pages regarding content material and based facts.
+Google has usually moved sites with parity between cellular and laptop pages first to mobile-first indexing.
+But with over half of the quest outcomes now listed through cellular-first indexing, it’s just a count of time until your internet pages are moved over properly.
 The point is if the mobile search will truly overtake the desktop.

-The UK is leading the broadband revolution in Europe and is predicted by EITO to become the largest single market in Europe with above-average rates of growth.
+The UK is leading the broadband revolution in Europe and is predicted by EITO to become the largest single market in Europe with above-average growth rates.
 On a positive note, broadband penetration in the UK rose 95% among active Internet users in December 2008, according to the ONS.
-In addition, UK consumers receive an average broadband speed of 3.6 Mbits per second according to a survey conducted by Ofcom, which is far better than the average of other European countries.
+In addition, UK consumers receive an average broadband speed of 3.6 Mbits per second, according to a survey conducted by Ofcom, which is far better than the average of other European countries.
 For all these reasons, the UK is well set technologically to develop and increase the number of searches through desktop and mobile.

-Traditional computers in decline, netbooks on the rise
+Traditional computers are in decline, and netbooks are on the rise.

-If we have a detailed look at what is happening in the hardware industry, the reading is shocking.
+The reading is shocking if we have a detailed look at what is happening in the hardware industry.
 It envisages a dramatic industry change as sales of traditional computers and laptops experience their sharpest unit decline in history.
 It is forecasted that PC shipments will total just 257 million units in 2009, an 11.9% decline from 2008, according to Gartner.
 This trend is bucked somewhat by the rise of the netbook.
 According to IDC, netbooks accounted for 30% of consumer portable sales in EMEA, showing how the category is gaining popularity as consumers can enjoy on-the-go use.
-Only during Christmas, shipments in the same region reached 3.6 million units accounting for 20% of the region’s portable shipments.
-It is worth highlighting that the increasing sales of netbooks guarantee that there will be an adoption of non-Windows operating systems.
-As a result, netbooks are dictating an increasing fragmentation of the market akin to what is happening in the mobile industry.
+Only during Christmas did shipments in the same region reach 3.6 million units, accounting for 20% of the region’s portable shipments.
+It is worth highlighting that the increasing netbooks sales guarantee that non-Windows operating systems will be adopted.
+As a result, netbooks are dictating a growing market fragmentation akin to what is happening in the mobile industry.

-It is interesting to analyze why netbooks that have been in the market for many years before the sudden drop in price by manufacturers made them actually affordable.
-The answer is very simple; they see clear threats to their territory from the mobile industry.
-On top of that, computer sales look unsettled as large technology companies such as IBM, Google, or Intel are also planning to promote clouding computing which also will help to reduce in the future overall hardware sales although this will not affect desktop search.
+It is interesting to analyze why netbooks that had been in the market for many years before manufacturers’ sudden price drop made them affordable.
+The answer is simple: they see clear threats from the mobile industry to their territory.
+On top of that, computer sales look unsettled as large technology companies such as IBM, Google, and Intel are also planning to promote cloud computing, which will help reduce future overall hardware sales.
+However, this will not affect desktop search.

 Wendy Mckinney